Q. Describe the most common types of jobs you do for your clients.

 A. While visiting a nursing home met a former student who relayed her winter indoor tennis experience at an Ivy school ...
 She began with me as a beginner the previous summer.
-Watching her after she joined her friend's tennis team the head tennis director coach commented "You play very well.
+Watching her play after she joined her friend's winter indoor tennis team the school's head tennis director commented "You play very well.
 How long have you been playing...
 3 or 4 years ? " She said no, just last summer hitting weekly with a pro named Steve...
 He replied " Well, I don't know who this 'Steve" is, but he's worth every dollar you paid ! " ... (in fact he did know me just didn't put it together at the time ) Many similar comments by students have been very heart warming.

 Q. What do you wish customers knew about you or your profession?

 A. How small the margins are and how much extra overhead there is for each lesson.
 Providing professional lessons is different than a college player making extra money for the summer.
 This applies also to many parks and rec programs and clubs with lower standards.

 Q. How did you decide to get in your line of work?